 In recent times, owing to its geographic position, and lack of awareness related to wildlife crimes, it faces a growing threat of crimes related to wildlife.
 This region has also emerged as an important location for monitoring illegal wildlife trade.
 Climate change impacts would change gradients in habitats in mountainous areas, and this region might experience dramatic shifts in species ranges and modifications of natural habitats.
 These factors pose significant threats to sustainable development in the region.

-To address these emergent threats in Jammu & Kashmir and Ladakh, CSIR-Centre for Cellular and Molecular Biology (CCMB), along with Atal Incubation Centre - of CCMB established a ‘Conservation Science and Innovation Laboratory’ (CoSI) based at CORD, University of Kashmir.
+To address these emergent threats in Jammu & Kashmir and Ladakh, CSIR-Centre for Cellular and Molecular Biology (CCMB), Centre of Research for Development (CORD), University of Kashmir, along with Atal Incubation Centre - of CCMB established a ‘Conservation Science and Innovation Laboratory’ (CoSI) based at CORD, University of Kashmir.
 This laboratory will function as a field office to provide scientific knowledge, training and forensic diagnostic services for the interpretation of relevant evidence in a manner best suitable for presentation in the court of law to curb wildlife crime in the region.
 It would serve as a knowledge hub for innovative technologies to be tested in the field to improve livelihoods and sustainability in the region.
 It would also disseminate knowledge on biodiversity and transfer skills to improve conservation outcomes.

 CORD is a UGC-approved centre at the University to promote multidisciplinary research, including wildlife research, as one of its thrust areas, since its inception.
 The centre researches ecology and wildlife of Kashmir region.
 CORD has been a partner and beneficiary in CSIR-CCMB’s National Mission for Himalayan Studies (NMHS) ongoing project on ‘Improving capacity and strengthening wildlife conservation for sustainable livelihoods in Kashmir Himalaya’.
 The establishment of CoSI-Lab is an outcome of the deliberations made with different stakeholders through this project.
 Based on a joint proposal made by AIC-CCMB and CORD, IKP-Knowledge Park, Hyderabad and Rural Electrification Corporation Foundation generously supported establishment of CoSI-Lab.
 The University of Kashmir further provided space and human resources for setting up of the facility.